evlPanda/evlpanda.github.io/_posts/2019-12-17-blank_last_lines_in_files.md

 title:  "Blank Lines at end of Files"
 date:   2019-17-26 13:50:56 +1000
 categories: [PeopleCode, Files]
-blurb: Situation: Files have an extra blank line at the end.
+blurb: Oh no, my files have an extra blank line at the end!
 ---

 Situation: Files have an extra blank line at the end.